seng438-winter-2022/seng438-a5-Mik-Ese/Assignment5-Report.md

 ### Challenges
 - Understanding how to use the different tools (RDC Excel chart, C-SFRAT)
+- Choosing which tools that gave the most accurate measurements and models

 ### Lessons
 - How to determine the reliability of a system using different tools